mahadi-init/timer-desktop-app/README.md

 ### What's the purpose:

 Simple, Counting time backward.
-Enter a time such as, 10 mintues and it will count backward.
+Enter a time such as, 10 minutes and it will count backward.
 10 min -> 9 min -> 8...

 ### Specialty: